jayminwest/TeachNicheOfficial/ai_docs/issues/missing-signin-infinite-loading.md

 2. Update existing client components to use the new `ClientWrapper` component
 3. Test the complete user journey from authentication to content access
 4. Monitor error rates and loading times in production
+5. Apply the same useSearchParams() pattern to other pages with similar issues

-The most critical issues (missing sign-in button and infinite loading states) should be resolved with the current changes, but we need to verify this in production and continue monitoring for any remaining issues.
+The most critical issues (missing sign-in button, infinite loading states, and useSearchParams() bailout) should be resolved with the current changes, but we need to verify this in production and continue monitoring for any remaining issues.